 The College H.E.L.P.
 Program is a fee-based service that works with Marshall University students diagnosed with a Specific Learning Disability (S.L.D.) and/or Attention-Deficit/Hyperactivity Disorder (A.D.H.D).
-Students receive instruction and coaching in study skills, time management, and organization from qualified learning specialists and a life coach through our Skills Development and Life Coaching Programs, one-on-one academic tutoring from graduate assistant tutors, and testing accommodations as guaranteed under section 504 of the Rehabilitation Act.
+Eligible students must apply and interview to be considered for acceptance.
+College students receive instruction and coaching in study skills, time management, and organization from qualified learning specialists and a life coach through our Skills Development and Life Coaching Programs.

 Tailored to individual student needs